UN-OCHA/un_date/README.md

 All dates will be outputted as entered, there's no automatic timezone conversion.

-We support English, French and Spanish.
+We support English, French, Spanish, Chinese and Arabic.

+Warning: You need the [patch](https://www.drupal.org/files/issues/2021-12-25/3004425-41.patch) to fix translation of [abbreviated month names](https://www.drupal.org/node/3004425).

+## Install

+Run `composer install unocha/un_date`

 ## Todo

-- Test formatters with full name
+- Test interpreter

 ## Formatters